Radiation of twisted photons in elliptical multifrequency undulators: Two-frequency undulator

 where the square brackets denote antisymmetrization without the factor $1/2$.
 Notice that the representation \eqref{Dioph_eqn_M_sol} for the solution of equation \eqref{Dioph_eqn_M} for $M\geqslant3$ is not minimal in the sense that different $k_{(a,b)}$ may correspond to the same values of $n_i$.
 This shortcoming of representation \eqref{Dioph_eqn_M_sol} is not important for a further discussion.
 Substituting the solution \eqref{Dioph_eqn_M_sol} into \eqref{sel_rulM}, we obtain

 that generalizes the selection rule \eqref{sel_rul2-1} to the case of a helical $M$-frequency undulator.
 The interpretation of the selection rule \eqref{sel_rulM} and the radiation energy spectrum \eqref{enSpect} in terms of photons is the same as the one given above for the case of a helical two-frequency undulator.
 The restrictions \eqref{n_i_restrictions}, \eqref{q_ij_restrictions} on the number of virtual photons $|n_i|$ are left intact.
 The radiation spectrum in the case when one or more subundulators of a multifrequency undulator operate in the dipole regime is described in the same way as above for a helical two-frequency undulator.
+A numerical verification of the selection rule \eqref{sel_rul_circ} is shown in Fig. \ref{Plot_3helical237} for the three-frequency undulator.